MicrosoftDocs/gestures-docs/unity-tutorials-introduction.md

 # Introduction to Gestures in Unity®

-This tutorial provides a basic introduction for adding gestures to a Unity application.
+This tutorial will introduce you to adding gestures to a Unity application.
 You will create a simple Unity project that generates a random 3D-primitive every time the user executes a certain gesture.
-You can find the final version of the Unity project that will be created during this tutorial in [our open source GitHub repository](https://github.com/Microsoft/Gestures-Samples).
+The final version of the Unity project you will arrive at by the end of this tutorial can be found in [our open source GitHub repository](https://github.com/Microsoft/Gestures-Samples).

 This tutorial assumes you have basic familiarity with the C# programming language.
 It should take you approximately 30 minutes to complete the tutorial.